total-typescript/total-typescript-book/book-content/book.md

 userMap.set(2, { name: "Manuel", age: 31 });

-// @ts-expect-error  // red squiggly line under `@ts-expect-error`

-userMap.set("3", { name: "Anna", age: 29 });
+// @ts-expect-error  // red squiggly line under `@ts-expect-error` userMap.set("3", { name: "Anna", age: 29 });

-// @ts-expect-error // red squiggly line under `@ts-expect-error`
+// @ts-expect-error // red squiggly line under `@ts-expect-error` userMap.set(3, "123");

-userMap.set(3, "123");
 ```

-There are errors on the `@ts-expect-error` directives because currently any type of key and value is allowed in the `Map`.
+There are red lines on the `@ts-expect-error` directives because currently any type of key and value is allowed in the `Map`.

 ```typescript

 // hovering over Map shows:
 var Map: MapConstructor

 new () => Map<any, any> (+3 overloads)